VishnuVardhanmusic/Messaging_Service_Prototype/README.md

 # VV CHAT APP - Messaging Service Prototype
- A Next.js Web Application which provides users messaging service.
+ A Next.js Web Application (Responsive UI in Mobile layouts as well) which provides Users Messaging Service.

  User should initially get registered and logging into the application can avail:
  1) Profile Picture upload
  2) Sending and receiving text messages and photo messages between users.